 The first things that will catch your eyes as you approach the memorial are the six 32 ft (10 m) figures raising a 60 ft (18 m) bronze flagpole.

-From the outside in, the figures are Ira Hayes, Harold Schultz (originally identified as John Bradley), Michael Strank, Franklin Sousley, Rene Gagnon, and Harlon Block.
+From the outside in, the figures are Ira Hayes, Harold Schultz (originally identified as John Bradley), Michael Strank, Franklin Sousley, Harold Keller (originally identified as Rene Gagnon), and Harlon Block.